VISN-19-BOSS-Analytics/Team-Tickets/.github/ISSUE_TEMPLATE/bug-or-data-error-report.md

 ---
-name: Bug Report
+name: Bug or Data Error Report
-about: Report a bug or issue
+about: Report a bug or issue with the Data
 title: "[Bug] Brief Description"
 labels: bug
+assignees: ''

 ---

 ### Description of the Bug